Internal Links – What are They and Why are They Important?

 Step 2 – Start Siloing

-Once you’ve established a general pyramid-shaped hierarchy for your website, it’s time to talk about how to link it all together.
+Once you’ve established a general pyramid-shaped hierarchy for your website, it’s time to discuss how to link it together.
 Many website owners make the mistake of linking all pages from one level of the pyramid to all the pages on the next level up.
 At the same time, this may be mildly effective for some smaller websites.
 However, it’s generally considered a bad strategy.
-Remember, relevance is key.
-When you link pages from one level of the hierarchy to the next one, you need to keep relevance in mind.
-For example, it won’t do you any good to link a new page about replacing toilets to your about us page.
-A good way to go about doing this is with a technique called “siloing.”
+Remember, relevance is critical.
+You must keep relevance in mind when you link pages from one level of the hierarchy to the next.
+For example, it won’t do you any good to link a new page about replacing toilets to your About Us page.
+A good way to do this is with “siloing.”

-“Siloing” is the art of grouping relevant web pages together using internal links.
-The best way to explain how to do this is with an example.
-So let’s break it down.
+“Siloing” is the art of grouping relevant web pages using internal links.
+The best way to explain this is with an example, so let’s break it down.

-Let’s assume you have a plumbing page on your website covering your company’s general plumbing services.
-Let’s also assume that you have several more plumbing service pages that go over specific plumbing services in greater detail.
+Suppose your website has a plumbing page covering your company’s general plumbing services.
+Let’s also assume that you have several more plumbing service pages that detail specific plumbing services.
 Using siloing, an ideal link structure would look something like this:

 Conclusions

-Internal links are important for SEO and the overall user experience of your website.
-They help you point users toward the content you want them to see and help Google and other search engines discover new pieces of content you publish on your site.
+Internal links are essential for SEO and the overall user experience of your website.
+They help you point users toward the content you want them to see and help Google and other search engines discover new content you publish on your site.
 Internal links also help distribute your PageRank authority correctly across your website.
-They really are that important.
+They are that important.

 At Contractor Advertising, we understand that all this technical jargon about internal links may be more than you bargained for.
 But don’t fret!
-If you don’t have the time, desire, or ability to optimize your website’s internal linking strategy and structure, give us a call.
+If you don’t have the time, desire, or ability to optimize your website’s internal linking strategy and structure.
 Our team of SEO professionals is always standing by to help you with all your internal linking woes!
-So contact us today, and happy linking!
+So contact us today and happy linking!